The Importance Of Drafting A Will

 - Designating a guardian for minor children in the event of a tragedy

 - Appointing a power of attorney to make important decisions if you are unable to

 A will can be customized to protect the things that are most important to you.
 Some people use wills to designate money that will go to certain charities.
 A will can be instrumental in business succession planning.
 Whatever your needs are, we will help you draft a will that is uniquely tailored for you.

 Do I Need A Will?

 Everyone needs a will.
 If you have any assets at all, and especially if you have minor children, you can benefit from having a well-drafted will in place.

-If you don’t draft a will, your wealth will be distributed in accordance with California intestate succession laws.
+If you don’t draft a will, your wealth will be distributed in accordance with California intestate succession laws during probate.
 It is unlikely the state’s laws align with your wishes.
 In fact, your assets may end up in the hands of someone you don’t even wish to include in your estate plan.